ilxxixxli/ilxxixxli.github.io/_posts/2024-10-24-Matrixity.md

 ---
-layout: post
+layout : post
-title:  "2024.10.24 is the first day of the Matrixity."
+title :  "2024.10.24 is the first day of the Matrixity."
 ---